nicusX/kotlin-event-sourcing-example/README.md

 All commands and read model are exposed through a REST API, notably following a [REST-without-PUT](https://www.thoughtworks.com/insights/blog/rest-api-design-resource-modeling) approach.

-No API documentation.
-But endpoints may be easily inferred looking at the [implementation](src/main/kotlin/eventsourcing/api)
+No API documentation, but endpoints may be easily inferred looking at the [implementation](src/main/kotlin/eventsourcing/api)

+Some basic business rules are enforced, like not enrolling the same student twice or creating a class with no seats.
+There are more business rules to be added and simulating some non-idempotent side-effect, like sending a (fake) email to a newly registered Student.

 ## The implementation